Bounds on charging power of open quantum batteries: Bounds on charging power

+by noting that the time dependency of activity operator $\mathscr{A}$ is exclusively due to state $\rho $ of battery.
+The external time-dependent agent acts on a finite time, and the thermal states do not take into account such an external field.
+So, the free Hamiltonian of the battery, which determines the structure of the battery, acts as a thermalization Hamiltonian.
+As a result, the second derivative at the left side of the equation of no time dependence is considered in the Gibbs thermal state. as a result,

 Now, based on the above formula, an upper bound for charging power of a $OQB$ is found.
 As mentioned earlier, the upper bound on the power saturates when the time required to transform a given initial state to a given final state is minimized.
 It occurs when among all the possible dynamical trajectories, the system evolves through the geodesic path, which is the shortest curve between two distinguishable states.
-The distinguishability of quantum states can be measured by a distance measure on density operator space.
-In this case, we consider Bures angle, which has the advantage that whose geodesic is analytically known and equivalent to quantum fisher information metric.
+The distinguishability of quantum states can be characterized by a distance measure on density operator space.
+The distance between two neighbouring points on the manifold of quantum states induces a metric $g_{tt}$, that can be written as $D^{2}( \rho(t+dt)-\rho(t))=g_{tt}dt^{2}$, where $D$ is a given distance in the state space \cite{vall}.
+From this, one can simply conclude that $\sqrt{g_{tt}}$ can be interpreted as the instantaneous speed of evolution of $\rho_{t}$.
+In the present study, we consider Bures distance, which has the advantage that whose geodesic is analytically known and equivalent to quantum fisher information metric.
 A well-known statement for the $QFI$ can be provided by the use of symmetric logarithmic derivative

 in which, $\diamond$ denotes the desired parameter and the Hermitian operator $L$ for a given state $\rho(t)$ and $t$ as a parameter is defined through \cite{fisher}